olafurw/webassembly-presentation/data/slides.md

 img

 @@@
+@standard

-CMAKE
+# CMAKE

 What Emscripten also provides is helper utilities to use common development tools like make and cmake.
 So I also wrote a simple CMake file for building the project.

 img

 @@@
+@standard

-IT’S RUNNING!
+# IT’S RUNNING!

 Great!
 So now we have everything running.

 Let’s look at it in action!

 @@@
+@standard

-SUMMARY
+# SUMMARY

-Let’s summarize the walls we encountered.
+Let’s summarize the walls we encountered:

-Files need to be served while developing
+- Files need to be served while developing
-All functionality you depend on (ie. OS) needs to be implemented or given to you Data needs to be primitives or converted in some way before sending to JS Memory size and growth needs to be thought about Required files need to be embedded or preloaded with the output
+- All functionality you depend on (ie. OS) needs to be implemented or given to you
+- Data needs to be primitives or converted in some way before sending to JS
+- Memory size and growth needs to be thought about
+- Required files need to be embedded or preloaded with the output

 @@@